Comment s'appelle un éleveur de vers à soie

 In this context, the exciting profession of magnanier has a bright future ahead of it!

-Also read: Where does silk grow?
+Also read: Where silk grows ?

 Conclusion